HuddleCard Help Center

 What Are Occasion Cards?

-Birthday cards are automatic — HuddleCard sends them based on the dates you've entered.
-But sometimes you need a card for something else: a promotion, a farewell, a new baby, a work anniversary.
-That's what occasion cards are for.
+Birthday and work anniversary cards are automatic — HuddleCard sends them based on the dates you've entered.
+But sometimes you need a card for something else: a promotion, a farewell, a new baby, a thank-you from a leader, or a moment a whole team wants to mark together.

 Available Card Types